Accessibility – What is it?

 Write descriptive and clear page titles.
 One can also use dark text on a light background or vice versa.

 Write detailed text links that allow the user to understand what they are clicking on and not just click here!

-Avoid bright colours and colour sequences that are known to create problems for colourblind folks.
+Avoid bright colors and color sequences that are known to create problems for colorblind folks.

 - On-screen keyboards navigated with a trackball